Methodologies

 Explorative Research

-In a 'explorative research partnership' the Design Sciences Hub offers its client scientific support for metropolitan challenges and systemic issues.
+In an 'explorative research partnership' the Design Sciences Hub offers its client scientific knowledge and tools for metropolitan challenges and systemic issues.
 Based on concrete questions from industry, civil society or government, DSH makes the spatial translation from in-depth academic research to the challenges of tomorrow.
-This unique form of collaboration offers the opportunity to tackle a wide range of 'wicked problems', from urban mobility to healthy air quality to the digitalization of the construction industry.
-An interdisciplinary consortium of substantive experts at the University of Antwerp is gathered to guide this concise process.
+This unique form of collaboration offers the opportunity to tackle a wide range of 'wicked problems', from urban mobility over healthy air quality to the digitalization of the construction industry.
+An interdisciplinary consortium of experts at the University of Antwerp is gathered to guide this concise process.

 Proof of Concept

-With a 'proof of concept' , the Design Sciences Hub takes flight forward.
-It synthesizes complex urban challenges and gives concrete form to a concept based on early idea or challenge from the client.
-In many cases, a combination of domain knowledge specific to the challenge, technology as enabler and design as method is combined.
-With a built-in feedback loop, this design process is on the one hand fed from a continuous dialogue, and on the other hand forms its backbone.
-A design, idea or assumption is developed into a concept ready for testing in an actual environment.
-Via methods such as PSS or design research, innovative ideas are developed into concepts.
+With a 'proof of concept', the Design Sciences Hub takes flight forward.
+It synthesizes complex urban challenges and gives form to a concept based on early idea or challenge from the client.
+In many cases, a combination of domain-specific knowledge to the challenge, technology as enabler and design as method is combined.
+By embedding feedback loops, novel findings engage with existing academic understandings via methods such as PSS or design research.

 Foresight sessions bring together experts with diverse backgrounds around 'wicked urban problems' and, beyond reactive 'problem solving', searches for innovative solutions in a co-creative process.
-A client brings a challange to table and within a series of fore sight sessions knowledge based in academic research provide tools to meet urban challanges.
-A multidiciplinary team of academics is tailor made combining next to design science also expertise from for example business developers, legal experts, governance and participation experts or engineering.
+A client brings a challenge to table and within a series of foresight sessions knowledge based in academic research provide tools to meet urban challenges.
+A multidiciplinary team of academics is tailor made combining next to design science also expertise from for example business development, law, governance, participation or engineering.
 In this process, 'design research and design thinking' are powerful methods for conceiving and synthesizing systemic change models.
 Knowledge from practice (industry, policy and society) and scientific insights reinforce each other and bring forward those future-oriented solutions that are not conceived in either of these worlds seperately.

 Innovation Partnership